 When you think of meditation, you probably don’t associate it with better digestion and gut health.
-I know I didn’t until I learned just how much stress influences our gut health, and exactly how powerful meditation is for decreasing stress.
+I know I didn’t until I learned how much stress influences our gut health, and how powerful meditation is for decreasing stress.
 Here I talk about the importance and how to use meditation for mindful eating.
 This is just one of my tips for healthy digestion.
 These tips for mindful eating exercises are excellent paired with the mindful eating app.

 What Evolution Has to do With Healthy Digestion